Real Madrid duo Hazard & Casemiro test positive for Covid-19 | Goal.com

 Real Madrid have confirmed that Eden Hazard and Casemiro have tested positive for coronavirus.

-Hazard, who has featured in just three games in 2020-21 after missing the first weeks of the campaign with an injury, will face another spell on the sideline after receiving a positive result.
+Hazard, who has featured in just three games in 2020-21 after missing the first weeks of the campaign with an injury, will face another spell on the sidelines after receiving a positive coronavirus test result.

 The Belgian winger and Brazil international Casemiro, who has not missed a match in all competitions this term, trained with their team-mates on Friday in preparation for the trip to the Mestalla.